birjj/azdo-enhancer/README.md

 1. Manually remove the line containing `"use_dynamic_url": true` from `dist/manifest.json`
 1. Navigate to `about:debugging#/runtime/this-firefox` (or go to `about:addons`, click the settings icon, and choose "Debug Add-ons")
 1. Click "Load Temporary Add-on..." and choose the `dist/manifest.json` file.
+1. Click the add-ons symbol in the taskbar, select the cog wheel next to AZDO Enhancer, and choose "Extension Can Read and Change Data: Always Allow on dev.azure.com"

 </td>